 Collaborations network between ICCC regular researchers

-Beyond its regular membership, the ICCC also integrates 79 collaborators within and beyond Quebec and Canada (United States; France; Switzerland; Italy; Spain; United Kingdom; Australia; South Africa) who participate in our research projects and knowledge diffusion activities.
+Beyond its regular membership, the ICCC also integrates 79 collaborators within and beyond Quebec and Canada (United States; France; Switzerland; Italy; Spain; United Kingdom; Netherlands; Australia; South Africa) who participate in our research projects and knowledge diffusion activities.
 With doctoral degrees in criminology, psychology, sociology, anthropology, law, philosophy, political science, forensic sciences, and biochemistry, these regular researchers and collaborators continue to offer the interdisciplinary foundation that was at the root of the ICCC’s creation close to fifty years ago.

 Five research chairs are currently affiliated with the ICCC: 1) the Canada Research Chair in Cybersecurity (Benoît Dupont); 2) the Canada Research Chair in Surveillance and the Social Construction of Risk (Stéphane Leman-Langlois); 3) the Canada Research Chair on the Government Provision of Public Goods (Decio Coviello); 4) the Canada Research Chair in Conflicts and Terrorism (Aurélie Campana); and 5) the Wolfe Chair in Scientific and Technological Literacy (Gabriella Coleman).

 In 2014, the ICCC also obtained a NCE Knowledge Mobilization (NCE-KM) initiative grant for the Smart Cybersecurity Network (SERENE-RISC).
 This infrastructure (directed by Benoît Dupont) serves as a knowledge transfer pole that allows the population to minimize and protect itself against the consequences emerging from computer and internet threats.